rgbkrk/is-this-your-pipe/README.md

 Submit a PR against a repo that uses "encrypted" components on Travis CI, send them to a webhook or just echo them out.

+> Please note that secure env variables are not available for pull requests from forks.
+This is done due to the security risk of exposing such information in submitted code.
+Everyone can submit a pull request and if an unencrypted variable is available there, it could be easily displayed.

 ### Submitting purposeful infrastructure modifications

 *Tier 3 (active, aggressive)*